Understanding Life Insurance Medical Exams in Canada

 EKG

 An EKG is an electrocardiogram.
 It is used to monitor your heart rhythm and assess for any abnormalities.
 The EKG is performed by placing electronic stickers on your chest, arms and legs to record the electrical activity in your heart.
 An EKG can show whether you’ve had a heart attack in the past, and whether you suffer from atrial fibrillation, heart blockages or other abnormal rhythms.
+It is not required every time a person applies for insurance, but only occasionally.

-How can you have a successful life insurance medical exam?
+How to do a successful medical exam?

 You should do some research before deciding on a life insurance company.
 Some companies have stricter requirements than others.
 If you know you have any chronic conditions, call your insurance agent to ask about life insurance coverage for these conditions.
 That way, you won’t go through the medical exam only to be denied coverage for something you already knew about.